ZascuOfficial/Odin_Proj-RPS_App/README.md

 # The Odin Project - Rock Paper Scissors

-First solo project I had to make as part of the JavaScript part of the Odin Project curriculum.
+First solo project I had to make as part of the JavaScript section of the Odin Project curriculum.

 -------------------------------------------------------------------------------------------------